As an Amazon Associate I earn from qualifying purchases. (Affiliate Disclosure)

 DPI touted as one of the main features in almost every mouse, the information can sometimes be misleading.
-Below we will discuss the benefits of higher DPI and whether or not they really make a difference.
-Helping you to pick the best suited mouse for your desired setting.
+Below we will discuss the benefits of higher DPI and whether or not they make a difference.
+Helping you to pick the best-suited mouse for your desired setting.

 Although DPI is very important for all gaming mice, too much of a good thing can still be bad.
 The last thing a gamer wants is their mouse cursor flying all over the screen in every direction.
-It’s important to get a feel for your mouses DPI and to practise with different settings.
+It’s important to get a feel for your mouses DPI and to practice with different settings.
 One of the great benefits of the increased sensitivity is the direct translation into improved accuracy.
-Improved accuracy can make all the difference in a fast paced setting or game.
+Improved accuracy can make all the difference in a fast-paced setting or game.

 How Does Mouse DPI Work?

 Mouse acceleration, This topic has drawn a lot of attention in most online forums.
 While most argue that mouse acceleration is generally bad for gaming, some still feel that it’s an important setting that should not be underestimated.